therealozp/class-notes/macroecon/Inflation.md

-Is measured against a market basket.
+mmmIs measured against a market basket.
 Some price rises and some fall, but in general the price increases.

 Causes:
 1. **Demand factors**: consumer confidence, income, wealth